nsu/nsu.github.io/source/_posts/2013-07-10-devops-on-an-ipad.markdown

 ---

 When I started software development I worked pretty much exclusively on my personal notebook, in my lap.
-I ended up graduating to a workstation setup like this by 2011.
+I ended up migrating to a pretty standard workstation by 2011.

-IMAGE

-That's a [Henge Dock](http://www.hengedocks.com/) with a pretty heavily upgraded 13" Macbook Pro, and a [Unicomp Classic](http://pckeyboard.com/page/UKBD/UB40P4A).
-What you can't see is the big server in the next room with kernel-based virtual machines running on it.
+Combining a [Henge Dock](http://www.hengedocks.com/) with a pretty heavily upgraded 13" Macbook Pro, and a [Unicomp Classic](http://pckeyboard.com/page/UKBD/UB40P4A), gave me a really nice, capable work environment.
+Coupling that with a big home next room with kernel-based virtual machines made for carefree testing.

 This setup gave me a ton of flexibility and the freedom to work on static websites, web applications, and devops configurations with little to no interruption or reconfiguration.
-If you like having a conventional desktop workstation, I can highly recommend every bit of this setup.
+If you like having a conventional desktop workstation, I can highly recommend this style.

 When I started working for Sudo in early 2013, I shifted from a role of combined operations and development, to full-time operations engineering.
 This meant that